medendo-ai/frontend-interview/README.md

 2. **Document Issues**: Create a list of the problems you've identified, explaining why each is problematic.

 3. **Implement Solutions**: Make the necessary changes to address the issues you've found.
 Focus on:
-   - Improving code readability and maintainability
+   - Improving code simplicity, readability and maintainability.
    - Enhancing performance
    - Ensuring accessibility compliance
    - Fixing bugs and handling edge cases